warlock31415/Roku-Remote/README.md

 ## PCB
 The PCB was made in Eagle and manufactured by JLCPCB.
 All components were hand soldered.
 Including, the STM32L052K8T.
 The blue silk screen on the PCBs look pretty good.

+## Shortcomings
+- The SMD IR transmitter that was spec'd for the project didn't seem to work properly.
+So a THT transmitter, was was used to test the breadboard prototype, was soldered in its place.
+Some wire bodging was needed to accomplish this.
+- The battery protection circuitry was not correctly wired up (Some kind of issue with Battery GND vs system GND).

+## TO DO
+- Redo board to eliminate wire bodges.
+- Make a case for the board.